This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 How to Adjust a Muffin Recipe for High Altitude

 Baking muffins at high altitude can be tricky.
 We live close to 9,000 feet in Colorado, and my first muffin attempts up here hardly resembled muffins at all.

 The muffins would spread dramatically over the pan and end up completely flat and distorted.
-(Don’t even get me started on my issues with cakes, cookies, and sourdough loaves.)
+(Don’t even get me started on my issues with cakes and cookies.)